 - The date you return to work.

-- The date you no longer meet the definition of disability under the Plan.
+- The date you’re no longer disabled as defined under the Plan.

-- The applicable ICP benefit termination date for new members and teachers on a temporary or replacement contract.
+- The ICP benefit termination date applicable to teachers on a temporary or replacement contract.

-- The last day of the month in which you turn 65.
+- The last day of the month in which you turn 65 years old.

 - The last day of the month in which you reach 35 years of pensionable service.